dualbus/rstb/README.rst

 I want to have a blog.
 But I don't like:

-- To use a crappy HTML embedded editor.
+- To use a crappy "rich-text editor".
 I prefer to use my beloved vim.
 - To do raw HTML in vim.
 I want to write in a simple and concise format, and let another tool do the job of producing the HTML.
 - That my blog depends completely of an external provider.
 If XYZ provider